ClarkMcGrew/erep-sim/README.md

     integration window, and a 0.5ns digitization time.
 The threshold is at 1 pe.

+* The ECal detector response model

+  * Look for the output of sand-stt and use the hits, if they are available.

+  * The sand-stt implementation only works on single edep-sim events.
+    Since a full spill is too complex for a single event, that means the deadtime model is not correct.
+This is fixed when the events are combined.

 # Design

 The simulation is divided into three basic steps, and base classes are